Sklim7/Whale-Alert-Bot/README.md

 This Python script monitors a cryptocurrency wallet on the [hypurrscan.io](https://hypurrscan.io) website, specifically tracking new orders and position updates for a given wallet address.
 It uses web scraping to extract data, sends real-time alerts via Telegram, and compares position changes over time to provide detailed updates.
 Below is a comprehensive overview of its features, written in Markdown format.

+Different wallets can be targetd by altering the hypurrscan addrress.
+Must use own telegram bot token and chat id.

+link to my telegram bot can be found here: https://t.me/+k0vqkdCi1atkMDk1
 ---

 ## Features